-How to derive the Individual’s Demand Curve from indifference Curve Analysis?
+How to derive an Individual’s Demand Curve from the Indifference Curve Analysis?

-A demand curve depicts how much quantity of a commodity will be bought or demanded at various costs, presuming that proclivity and tastes of a customer’s income, costs of all goods remain same (constant).
+A demand curve depicts how much quantity of a commodity will be bought or demanded at various costs, presuming that the proclivity and tastes of a customer’s income and costs of all goods remain the same (constant).

-This demand curve depicting a clear association between the cost and quantity demanded can be obtained from price utilization curve of indifference curve analysis.
+The demand curve that depicts a clear association between the cost and quantity demanded can be obtained from the price utilisation curve of the indifference curve analysis.

-According to Marshallian utility analysis, demand curve was derived on the presumptions that utility was cardinally quantifiable and the marginal utility of money lasted constantly with the difference in price of the commodity.
+According to the Marshallian utility analysis, the demand curve was derived on the presumption that utility was cardinally quantifiable and the marginal utility of money lasted constantly with the difference in price of the commodity.
 In the indifference curve analysis, the demand curve is derived without making these uncertain presuppositions.

-Contemplate a person consuming apples (X1)and bananas (X2), whose income is N and market prices of X1 and X2 are P’1 and P‘2 accordingly.
-Figure (a) portrays his or her consumption equilibrium at point C, where he or she buys X‘1 and X‘2 quantities of apples and bananas respectively.
-In console (b) of figure, we plot P‘1 against X‘1 which is the first point on the demand curve for X1
+Suppose a person is consuming apples (X1)and bananas (X2), and that person’s income is N and the market prices of X1 and X2 are P’1 and P‘2 respectively.
+Figure (a) portrays their consumption equilibrium at point C, where they buy the X‘1 and X‘2 quantities of apples and bananas, respectively.
+In console (b) of the figure, we plot P‘1 against X‘1, which is the first point on the demand curve for X1.

-This is a detailed and an elucidated information about the concept Deriving a Demand Curve from Indifference Curves and Budget Constraints.
-To learn more, stay tuned to BYJU’S.
+This is detailed and elucidated information on the concept of Deriving a Demand Curve from Indifference Curves and Budget Constraints.
+Stay tuned to BYJU’S to learn more.